sbtnRey/Cannon-Arms/README.md

 # Cannon Arms
 Copyright &copy; 2018 Sebastian Reynolds

-A VR tower defense game in which one is defending their island and treasure from incoming ships with cannon arms.
+A VR Shoot 'Em Up game in which one is defending their island from incoming ships with cannon arms.
 The game will have a score based system in which the players points will rise for each ship sunk.
 After a set amount of ships have been destroyed, the spawn rate and speed of the ships will increase.
 If a ship reaches the island it is GAME OVER.

 ## Build instructions